Have you ever noticed the way some guys are able to look better in jeans and a T-

 In some shirting brands, I wear a small, and others, a large.

-10. They’re comfortable in their clothes
+10. Be comfortable in Your clothes

 This statement is two-fold.